Zifah/LogTask/README.md

 ## Major Refactoring changes
 1. Increase the compactness of methods and classes across the solution
-2. Reduced nesting levels in methods across the solution
+2. Reduce nesting levels in methods across the solution
 3. Use dependency injection for log-writing (`ILogWriter`) and time-fetching (`IClock`) functionalities

  ## Unit tests